Brian Houghton Hodgson

-Brian Houghton Hodgson (1 February 1800 or more likely 1801 – 23 May 1894) was a pioneer naturalist and ethnologist working in India and Nepal where he was a British Resident.
+Brian Houghton Hodgson (1 February 1801 – 23 May 1894) was a pioneer naturalist and ethnologist working in India and Nepal where he was a British Resident.
 He described numerous species of birds and mammals from the Himalayas, and several birds were named after him by others such as Edward Blyth.
 He was a scholar of Newar Buddhism and wrote extensively on a range of topics relating to linguistics and religion.
 He was an opponent of the British proposal to introduce English as the official medium of instruction in Indian schools.

 Early life

 Hodgson was the second of seven children of Brian Hodgson (1766–1858) and his wife Catherine (1776–1851), and was born at Lower Beech, Prestbury, Cheshire.
 His father lost money in a bad bank investment and had to sell their home at Lower Beech.
 A great-aunt married to Beilby Porteus, the Bishop of London, helped them but the financial difficulties were great.
 Hodgson's father worked as a warden of the Martello towers and in 1820 was barrack-master at Canterbury.
 Brian (the son) studied at Macclesfield Grammar School until 1814 and the next two years at Richmond, Surrey under the tutelage of Daniel Delafosse.
 He was nominated for the Bengal civil service by the East India Company director James Pattison.
 He went to study at the East India Company College and showed an aptitude for languages.
 An early influence was Thomas Malthus who was a family friend and a staff member at the college.
 At the end of his first term in May 1816, he obtained a prize for Bengali.
 He graduated in December 1817 as a gold medallist.